usethesource/rascal-tutor/doc/Tutor/Markup/InlineMarkup/Listing/Listing.md

 * You can use the triple backquotes to encapsulate a piece of literal source text.
 The language name indicates which syntax highlighter to use.
    * If you use `rascal-shell` as a language name, then the code is executed line-by-line by a Rascal shell and the output is collected.
    * With `rascal-prepare` the code is executed in the current environment but no output is shown.
    * Finally using `rascal-include` you can include modules from disk that are on the current search path.
    * Either `rascal-shell`, `rascal-prepare` or `rascal-include` code with an unexpected error in it will _fail_ the documentation build and an error message will be reported.
 The build will continue to find other issues and compile all the other files.
    * Using the `error` label to a code block, an error will be expected and printed back to the user.
 This is to demonstrate error messages to the reader.
 * The "magic comments" `highlight-next-line`, `highlight-start`, and `highlight-end` give you a way to highlight selected lines in the code.
 Also you can use ranges like this `{1,4--6,9}`.
+* If a `rascal-shell` or `rascal-prepare` produces an interactive ((Library:Content)) value, then the compiler will wait one second and try to make a screenshot of the browser's visual content.
+That screenshot is immediately included in the current document at that place.
+See ((Library:vis::Charts)) for an example.

 Use `showLineNumbers` to render line numbers in the code examples.